explodinggradients/ragas/docs/source/getstarted/evaluation.md

     context_precision,
 )
 ```
-Here you can see that we are using 4 metrics, but what do they represent?
+Here we're using four metrics, but what do they represent?

-1. Faithfulness - The factual consistency of the answer to the context based on the question.
+1. Faithfulness - Measures the factual consistency of the answer to the context based on the question.
-2. Context_precision - A measure of how relevant the retrieved context is to the question.
-Conveys quality of the retrieval pipeline.
+2. Context_precision - Measures how relevant the retrieved context is to the question, conveying the quality of the retrieval pipeline.
-3. Answer_relevancy - A measure of how relevant the answer is to the question.
+3. Answer_relevancy - Measures how relevant the answer is to the question.
-4. Context_recall - Measures the ability of the retriever to retrieve all the necessary information needed to answer the question.
+4. Context_recall - Measures the retriever's ability to retrieve all necessary information required to answer the question.

-Again, if you want to explore other metrics, check the [metrics guide](ragas-metrics).
+To explore other metrics, check the [metrics guide](ragas-metrics).

 ## Evaluation

-Running the evaluation is as simple as calling `evaluate` on the `Dataset` with the metrics of your choice.
+Running the evaluation is as simple as calling `evaluate` on the `Dataset` with your chosen metrics.

 ```{code-block} python
 :caption: evaluate using sample dataset